-Alex’s name became a household one when she was the first reporter to broadcast live from Green Square as rebel forces took over Tripoli.
-Arriving in the capital on the back of a truck with a rebel convoy, Alex’s reports were broadcast to the world via a manually operated satellite signal and a camera plugged into a cigarette lighter charger.
+Alex was the first reporter to broadcast live from Tripoli's Green Square as rebel forces took over the Libyan capital.
+Arriving in Tripoli on the back of a truck with a rebel convoy, Alex’s reports were broadcast to the world via a manually operated satellite signal and a camera plugged into a cigarette lighter charger.

 Earlier in the year, Alex and her team were the only journalists to get inside the besieged town of Zawiyah when it was being attacked by pro-Gaddafi forces.
 It was this report that was credited with largely being responsible for the UN agreement to a no-fly zone over Libya.

-During her career as a journalist, Alex has been arrested; detained, interrogated and faced live bullets, tear-gassing, rubber bullets, IEDs, and mortar shells.
+During her thirty year career as a journalist, Alex has been arrested; detained, abducted, interrogated and faced live bullets, tear-gassing, rubber bullets, IEDs, and mortar shells.

-This year the RTS judges said they "recognised the extraordinary achievement of not only Alex Crawford but also her team in getting unique access to the frontline in Libya – in particular capturing the first proof that Ghaddafi was attacking his own people.
+In 2011, the Royal Television Society judges said they "recognised the extraordinary achievement of not only Alex Crawford but also her team in getting unique access to the frontline in Libya – in particular capturing the first proof that Ghaddafi was attacking his own people.
 It was brave, vivid conflict reporting of the highest order: compelling viewing on a story of major importance.”

 She is married to fellow journalist Richard Edmondson and they have four children.